Rebel Heart (Ive song): Commercial performance

 "Rebel Heart" debuted at number ten on South Korea's Circle Digital Chart in the chart issue dated January 12–18, 2025, ascending to number four in the following week, and later peaked at number one.
+The song topped all real-time charts in South Korea and became their fifth song to achieve a perfect all-kill (PAK).
 In Japan, the song debuted at number 44 on the Billboard Japan Hot 100 in the chart issue dated January 22, 2025.
 On the Oricon Combined Singles Chart, the song debuted at number 50 in the chart issue dated January 27, 2025, ascending to number 44 in the following week.

 In Singapore, "Rebel Heart" debuted at number 22 on the RIAS Official Singapore Chart in the chart issue dated January 17–23, 2025.
 The song also debuted at number 21 on the RIAS Official Singapore Regional Chart in the chart issue dated January 10–16, 2025, ascending to number eight in the following week.
 The song also debuted at number 22 on the Billboard Singapore Songs in the chart issue dated February 1, 2025.
 In Hong Kong, the song debuted at number 12 on the Billboard Hong Kong Songs in the chart issue dated February 1, 2025.
 In Taiwan, the song debuted at number seven on the Billboard Taiwan Songs in the chart issue dated February 1, 2025.

 In United States, "Rebel Heart" debuted at number six on the Billboard World Digital Song Sales in the chart issue dated January 25, 2025.
 In United Kingdom, the song debuted at number 65 on the OCC's UK Singles Downloads Chart, and number 67 on the UK Singles Sales Chart in the chart issue dated January 17–23, 2025.
 Globally, the song debuted at number 97 on the Billboard Global 200, and number 51 on the Billboard Global Excl.
 U.S in the chart issue dated February 1, 2025.
-The song topped all real-time charts in South Korea and became their fifth song to achieve a perfect all-kill.